sts08015/BookSim-tutorial/tutorials/3/answers.md

 x, y, xr, and yr accordingly).
 Run minimal routing on adversarial traffic.
 What is the saturation throughput (Hint: plot the latency-throughput graph)?
 Is it far from the ideal throughput?

 A: The cycle exceeds 500 cycles at 0.275 injection rate (packets per flit cycle).
-IS IT FAR FROM THE IDEAL THROUGHPUT?
+Q: IS IT FAR FROM THE IDEAL THROUGHPUT?

 2. Similar with question 1, we will run minimal routing on adversarial traffic but on a 4-router, 16- nodes 1D Flattened Butterfly.
 Is the saturation throughput higher/lower than the configuration